sjml/paper/README.md

 * `paper new`: generates a new scaffold directory
 * `paper init`: sets up the directory you're in as the scaffold, so long as it's empty
 * `paper build`: builds an output version of the paper for submission
     - you can pass `--output-format` with any of the following values.
-The PDF versions will overwrite each other.
         - `docx` _(default)_: a Word document
         - `latex`: a LaTeX file
         - `latex+pdf`: a LaTeX file and a PDF generated from it